 We give our customers the option to provide information about their access requirements.
 This enables customers with limited mobility to book reserved seats online (wheelchair space, companion seat and front row seats).
 This information is stored on the customer account and can be reviewed at any time.

-The customer survey we run annually collects information about health, race, and religious beliefs but it is an anonymous survey.
+The audience surveys we run collect information about health, race, sexual orientations and religious beliefs but it is an anonymous survey.

 There are three bases under which we may process your data:

 When you make a purchase from us or make a donation to us, you are entering into a contract with us.
 In order to perform this contract we need to process and store your data.
 For example we may need to contact you by email or telephone in the case of cancellation of a show, or in the case of problems with your payment.